-ESL 610B 0 units Fundamentals of English Grammar 2 54 hours lecture
+ESL 610B 0 units

+Fundamentals of English Grammar 2

 Recommended Preparation: ESL 610A.
-Grading: non graded.

 This course is designed for advanced ESL students in the advanced academic reading and/or writing classes.
 It is the second of a two-course sequence designed for advanced ESL students.
 It enables students to master correct English word order at the phrase, simple sentence, compound sentence and complex sentence level.
 Students continue to master the usage and word order of the seven major parts of speech, the relationship between phrases and clauses, and the relationship between independent and dependent clauses, focusing on adverbial phrases, noun clauses, adjective clauses, and adverbial/subordinate clauses.